 out : [ndarray, optional] A location into which the result is stored.

 -> If provided, it must have a shape that the inputs broadcast to.

 -> If not provided or None, a freshly-allocated array is returned.

-keepdims : [ bool, optional] If this is set to True, the axes which are reduced are left in the result as dimensions with size one.
-With this option, the result will broadcast correctly against the input array.
+keepdims : [bool, optional] If this is set to True, the axes which are reduced are left in the result as dimensions with size one.

 Code #1 :